Susarla

-Susarla is a Brahmin surname of Indian origin.
+Susarla is a Telugu surname.
+It is most commonly found among Brahmins.

 It is however most commonly found in India and refers to a larger trading family that traded in the historic Persian port of Bandar Abbas.

 Most of the name "Susarla" now live in the diaspora, although a small number remain within the vicinity of the Indian state of Andhra Pradesh.